Pmichel74/holbertonschool-cyber_security/web_application_security/0x06_idor/README.md

 1. Log in with provided credentials
 2. Open DevTools (F12) → Network tab (enable "Preserve log")
 3. Explore the application and observe API calls
-4. Find endpoints exposing User IDs:
-   - `/api/customer/info/me` → Your own ID
-   - `/api/customer/contacts` → Everyone's IDs! 🚨
+4. Identify endpoints that expose or reference user identifiers
-5. Test IDOR: Access `/api/customer/info/{another_user_id}`
+5. Test for IDOR vulnerabilities by manipulating parameters
-6. Capture the flag from victim's profile
+6. Document your findings and capture the flag

 </td>
 <td width="30%">